govenda/MSPA-Fuse/README.md

 # MSPA-Fuse
+This package contains the code which is associated with the following paper:

-The code for the artical MSPA-Fuse: a deep and supervised atrous convolutional model for multi-focus image fusion
+MSPA-Fuse: a deep and supervised atrous convolutional model for multi-focus image fusion.